GeorgeVictorov/algorithms-benchmark/README.md

 3. **SelectionSort** – Finds the smallest element in the unsorted part and swaps it with the first unsorted element.
 4. **InsertionSort** – Sorts by repeatedly picking the next element and inserting it into its correct position in the array.
 5. **ShellSort** - An optimized Insertion Sort that compares elements far apart, reducing the number of swaps.
+6. **QuickSort** – Recursively sorts by partitioning the array into elements less or greater than a pivot.
+7. **QuickSortInplace** – In-place version of QuickSort that sorts the array without creating new slices.